polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/03 - Ajax Widgets.md

 Notice you can also completely omit any positioning arguments.
 This results in that a default value of *"cnt"* as parent will be used.
 If no parent, before, or after arguments are supplied, its default position becomes a parent of *"cnt"*.
-The *"cnt"* container, is the main root widget on your page, and the only one initially created for you by P5.
+The *"cnt"* container, is the main root widget on your page, and the only widget initially created for you by P5.

 ### Which HTML element to render